 Frozen fish are priced much lower than fresh fish because their shelf life is significantly longer, not because they are lower quality.

-The FDA recommends us to keep fresh fish in the refrigerator for 1-2 days max.
-But with frozen fish, you can store it in the freezer for 2-3 months (e.g. salmon) or 6-8 months (e.g. cod).
+The FDA recommends we keep fresh fish in the refrigerator for 1-2 days max.
+But with frozen fish, you can store it in the freezer for 2-3 months (e.g., salmon) or 6-8 months (e.g., cod).

-In fact, the quality and nutritional value of frozen fish is just as good as fresh fish, according to SINTEF, a Norwegian research company.
+In fact, the quality and nutritional value of frozen fish are just as good as those of fresh fish, according to SINTEF, a Norwegian research company.

-With today’s technology, freshly caught fishes are frozen on the boat (frozen-at-sea) with flash-freezing units within hours of catch.
+With today’s technology, freshly caught fish are frozen on the boat (frozen-at-sea) with flash-freezing units within hours of catch.
 This process locks in the moisture, flavor, and nutrients of the fish.

 Why pay more when frozen fish is just as good as fresh fish?